Nykredit/parameter-management-platform/pmp-client/README.md

 -   Hooks and hook files are named in camelCase with the `use` prefix, e.g. `src/features/useMyHook.ts`

 Directories are preferably named in all lower case, though exceptions for multiple words are allowed, e.g. `src/features/myFeature`.
 Directories in `src/routes` are however always named in all lower case to reflect the corresponding route, e.g. `src/routes/myroute`.

+## Testing

+### Unit and Integration tests

+Unit and integration tests are written using [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+Tests are located in the same directory as the code they test, with the suffix `.test.ts` or `.test.tsx`.

+### End-to-end tests

+End-to-end tests are written using [Playwright](https://playwright.dev/).
+E2E tests are located in the `tests` directory, and are named in camelCase with the `test` suffix, e.g. `e2e/myTest.test.ts`.